Lightroom Tutorials for Beginners – the Crash Course

 O.k, click on the “Import” button in the bottom left of the Library Module to start importing your photos.

-From our premium Lightroom Crash Course…
+From our free Lightroom Crash Course…

 1. a hard drive or